Developing a Foundation: Discovery & Assessment

 Stage one is the strategic foundation for all future marketing efforts and affords you a springboard for continuous improvement and added success.
 This discovery & assessment period is critical to the effectiveness of your marketing plan and the efficiency of your budget.
 So, the more disciplined, accurate, and thorough you are now; the better your results will be over time.
 Do…NOT…be…overconfident of how well you understand stage one items.
 This is especially true when it comes to understanding the behaviors and expectations of your target audience(s).

-Developing a Destination: Adding Value.
+Creating a Destination: Adding Value.
 Nurturing Trust.
 Establishing Authority

 Stage two begins the creation of, or improvements to, our brand identity, owned channels and existing technology.
 The primary focus will be to add further value and nurture trust while establishing authority and leadership on topics directly related to our industry, products, and services.
 Stage two outcomes increase the effectiveness and accessibility of our brand along with the returning value of our online properties.

-Developing an Ecosystem: Recognition.
+Maturing an Ecosystem: Recognition.
 Reach.
 Relationships.

 Stage three begins acting outside our owned channels to increase our reach and brand sentiment while driving more relevant and targeted inbound traffic.
 The primary focus involves optimizing our marketing initiatives, nurturing industry relationships, and monitoring our Available Market (SAM) more closely.
 Stage three outcomes open resourceful, established and new avenues for inbound traffic that fully leverage the trifecta of marketing best practice.
 These are owned media, earned media, and paid media.